anishajayadevan/anishajayadevan/content/resources/_index.md

 **Navigating Graduate School**

-*Mental health, working relationships, focus*
+*Mental health, working relationships, well-being*

 [1.
 Salsa Dancing into the Social Sciences by Kristen Luker](https://www.darknlight.com/projects/eye-in-the-sky/) *Humourously written advice for navigating graduate school; relevant to disciplines outside of the social sciences as well.*